CyVerse-learning-materials/learning-materials-home/docs/vice/about.md

 # Interactive Analysis in the Discovery Environment

+The Discovery Environment (DE) supports both executable and interactive applications which run as workflows on high performance or high throughput computing environments.
+This section presents information on doing interactve analyses in the DE.

+## What is the big idea?

 **VICE** stands for Visual Interactive Computing Environment and is a part of CyVerse's [Discovery Environment (DE)](https://de.cyverse.org).

-**VICE** allows verified CyVerse users to launch customized containers of their favorite data science platforms.

-## What is the big idea?

-The DE supports executable applications which run as workflows on high performance or high throughput computing environments. **VICE** introduces Graphic User Interfaces (GUI) and common Integrated Development Environments (IDE) such as [Project Jupyter](http://jupyter.org/), [RStudio](https://www.rstudio.com/), and Remote Desktops to the DE.
+**VICE** introduces Graphic User Interfaces (GUI) and common Integrated Development Environments (IDE) such as [Project Jupyter](http://jupyter.org/), [RStudio](https://www.rstudio.com/), and Remote Desktops to the DE. **VICE** allows verified CyVerse users to launch customized containers of their favorite data science platforms.

 ## Getting VICE Access